ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 * the `counting model`, for obtaining aggregate counts of occurrences of special events and
 * the `sampling model`, for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.

 `WindowsPerf` support both.
-In this example we will use `sampling` to determine CPython program "hot" locations determined by frequencies of PMU event specified by user.
+In this learning path you will use `sampling` to determine CPython program "hot" locations determined by frequencies of PMU event specified by user.

 {{% notice Note %}}
 This example do not include information about methodology used to determine PMU events used to guide this sampling example.
 {{% /notice %}}

-Please note that we will present you two ways of sampling with `WindowsPerf`: `sample` and `record` command.
+You will try two ways of sampling with `WindowsPerf`: `sample` and `record` command.

-## Prerequisites
+## Before you begin

-For this example you will need:
+For this learning path you will need:
 * Windows on Arm (ARM64) native machine with preinstalled `WindowsPerf` (both driver and `wperf` CLI tool).
 See [WindowsPerf Install Guide](/install-guides/wperf/) for more details.
 * `x64` Windows build machine we will use to cross-build CPython for ARM64 target.
   * Pre-installed  [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/) with LLVM support: